subashsakthivel/WC/README.md

-***It is basically on commandline perspective so if any one have to use this instanciate the Wc class and pass Args or array of String to the getResult methode***
+***It is basically on commandline perspective so if any one have to use this, instanciate the Wc class and pass Args or array of String to the getResult methode***